Limitless meets Black Mirror in this novel that pushes the limits of a couple’s minds.

 While it doesn’t contain the same characters or situations, it’s in the same world and there’s another Muse from the same corporation that meddles with things.
 We playfully call this series “Hire a Muse.”
 So this is book 2.

-Releasing on the 1st of December, we give you the chance to get a copy at a discount.
+Now available on Amazon, we give you the chance to get a copy at a discount.
 Cause we love you.
 Click the buttons and tell your friends.

 Teaser Chapter: Moirai – Brains operating @ 12 times normal human speed